docker/docs/content/guides/databases.md

 - In a terminal, run `docker remove --force my-mysql` to remove the container named `my-mysql`.
-- Or, in the Docker Dashboard, select the **Delete** icon next to your container in the **Containers** view.
+- Or, in the Docker Desktop Dashboard, select the **Delete** icon next to your container in the **Containers** view.

 Next, you can use either the Docker Desktop GUI or CLI to run the container with